UniversalDependencies/docs/_kpv/index.md

 #### Nominal features

 * Case has 17 possible values: Nom, Gen, Acc, Abl, Dat, Ins, Com, Car, Cau, Ine, Ill, Ela, Tra, Prl, Ter, Apr, Egr.
 They occur with following word POS: NOUN, PROPN, PRON, ADJ, ADV and ADP.
+There are also complex compound-cases in Komi, but as they don't yet occur in the treebanks, they have not been included into documentation or annotation conventions.

 * The cases are widely used with adpositions and adverbs, which are also tagged separately for case.
 This is not a common solution with UD treebanks, but keeping this information seems important with Uralic languages where the case marking is such an important aspect of adpositions.